 You'll note that there are three tabs.
 These tabs display the overall flow of your Automated Messaging, your Automated Recalls, and any Family Messaging you have configured.
 To make changes to a type of reminder, you'll want to use the Settings Sidebar on the side, under Message Settings.
 Expanding that menu will display all the different types of reminders and confirmations that can be sent.

 This is a great place to get an overview of how your reminders are set up and to identify any potential issues with that scheme.
-Let's break them down further:
+You can also click a particular notification type to bring up that particular notification and customize them, which is covered in Configuring Reminders.

 The first tab in the Settings Page is Automated Messaging.
 This is where the office can see the timeline of their automated messaging.
 This provides information about what is being sent when and which communication method is used via the icons on each reminder.